Download the City of Mesa Bike Map

 Mesa was named one of the top 10 cities for bicyclists by Forbes magazine putting the city on the same level as other bike-friendly communities including Portland, San Francisco, Minneapolis and Washington, D.C.
 What made us get the nod?
 The city's more than 40 miles of bike lanes paired with close access to a plethora of desert biking trails certainly helps!
 There is no better way to meander through some of Mesa's most stunning landscapes than on a bicycle.
 Road biking enthusiasts soar down the popular Usery Pass Road toward Usery Mountain Regional Park with rows of saguaro cacti and desert brush at your side.

-Mountain bikers can explore the expansive terrain in the Superstition Wilderness or take the scenic route along Power Road into the Tonto National Forest.
+Mountain bikers can explore the expansive terrain and scenic route along north Power Road.
 Here, you can ride parallel with the Lower Salt River while capturing some of the best views of the iconic Red Mountain.
 And, Mesa's series of cyclist events and festivals, including El Tour de Mesa are a chance for residents and visitors to help celebrate the sport throughout the year.
 The choices are plentiful when it comes to choosing a path in Mesa and the natural beauty of our landscapes along those roads and trails will make you want to slow down on the pedals and enjoy the view.

 If you prefer to hit the trails...